| Title: | Two-/Three-Stage Designs for Phase 1&2 Clinical Trials |

 mtd.prob |

-a vector of length |
+A vector of length |

 over.prob |

-a vector of length |
+A vector of length |

 n.patients |

-the average number of patients dosed at each level. |
+The average number of patients treated at each dose level. |

 dlt |

-the average number of DLTs experienced at each dose level. |
+The average number of DLTs observed at each dose level. |

 truep |